Kinovea/kinovea-docs/source/capture/hardware/industrial.rst

 The machine vision cameras are supported via plugins that are distributed separately from Kinovea.
 Each plugin must be installed under the application data folder in the sub-folder: Plugins\\Camera.

+The runtime for the specific camera brand, provided by the manufacturer, must also be installed separately.
+Consult the section for each brand below to check if any extra customization is needed during the installation of the vendor's runtime to make it work with Kinovea.

 Configuration
 -------------